 First, you have to choose a lender to work with.
 At this stage, you have a couple different options to choose from.
 Once option is that you can choose to refinance your loan through the SBA's mortgage refinancing enhancement program.
 Many conventional lenders use the SBA enhancement program to refinance loans because the SBA will cover a large portion of the loan if you end up defaulting on your loan.

 Another option is to choose a conventional bank commercial mortgage, which is usually the best option for those who are looking to lower their monthly payment.
-Bank's typically have good rates and offer longer term options for refinancing.
+Bank's typically have good rates and offer longer term options for refinancing commercial property.

 The final option is to choose a private lender, whether through an individual or an investment group.
 They typically offer all kinds of commercial mortgage financing options for you to choose from.